SkygearIO/features/370-auth-ui/web-ui.md

 ## The root endpoint

 The root endpoint `/` is unrelated to OIDC.

+It supports `redirect_uri`. `redirect_uri` is resolved against the current URL.
+Redirection is only performed if the origin of the resolved URL remains the same.
+Otherwise `redirect_uri` is treated as `/settings`.

+### Example of invalid redirect_uri

+`https://accounts.myapp.com/?redirect_uri=https%3A%2F%2Fwww.google.com` is invalid and is treated as `redirect_uri=/settings`.

+### Example of valid redirect_uri

+`https://accounts.myapp.com/?redirect_uri=https%3A%2F%2Faccounts.myapp.com%2Fverify` is valid because the origin is the same.

-If the request is authenticated, the user is redirected to the settings endpoint.
+If the request is authenticated, redirection is performed immediately.
 Otherwise the user is prompted to authenticate.

 ### The sign in page